Per-Starke/MatchGame/README.md

 # MatchGame
-MatchGame to draw something by lots
+Chooses a random player from a given number of players as the "winner" to draw something by lots.